Documentation – Current v24.2

 Imatest Dynamic range results

-Here are results for the Panasonic G3 (a Micro Four-Thirds camera with 3.75 micron pixel pitch) at ISO 160, converted from raw using dcraw with the following settings: Demosaicing: Normal RAW conversion (demosaiced), Output gamma: 2.2, White Balance: Camera, Output color space: 48-bit, Quality: Default.
+Here are results for the Panasonic G3 (a Micro Four-Thirds camera with 3.75 micron pixel pitch) at ISO 160, converted from raw using LibRraw with the following settings: Demosaicing: Normal RAW conversion (demosaiced), Output gamma: 2.2, White Balance: Camera, Output color space: 48-bit, Quality: Default.

 The shape of the response curve is a strong function of the conversion software settings.
 The plot below is for the same exposure, saved as a JPEG file inside the camera.
 Note that the transfer curve is quite different: it has a “shoulder” in the highlights, which improves pictorial quality by reducing the tendency of highlights to saturate (“burn out”).
-Dynamic Range is improved due to software noise reduction (absent in the dcraw conversion).
+Dynamic Range is improved due to software noise reduction (absent in the LibRaw conversion).

 Panasonic G3, ISO 160, in-camera JPEG.
 Note the “shoulder.”